 Summary

 Programs deployed via loader-v3 can be upgraded when an upgrade authority is set.
 Revoking the authority makes the program immutable.
-Covers the 9-step upgrade mechanism, all 9 loader-v3 instructions, build verification, and the 5 loader types.
+Covers the upgrade mechanism, loader-v3 deployment and upgrade instructions, build verification, and the available loader programs.

 Deploying programs